mweidner037/list-positions/README.md

 The downside of using LexPositions is metadata overhead - they have variable length and can become long in certain scenarios (an average of 127 characters in our [benchmarks](./benchmark_results.md#lexlist-direct)).
 Also, if you store all of the literal pairs `(lexPosition, value)` in your own DB table or ordered map, then you have per-value metadata overhead.
 Nonetheless, that is a convenient option for short lists of perhaps <1,000 values - e.g., the items in a todo list, or the scenarios where [Figma uses fractional indexing](https://www.figma.com/blog/how-figmas-multiplayer-technology-works/#syncing-trees-of-objects).

 > Using LexList is more efficient than storing all of the literal pairs `(lexPosition, value)`.
-In fact, it is nearly as efficient as the next section's List class, and arguably practical even for long text documents.
+In fact, it is nearly as efficient as the next section's List class.
 See [LexList benchmark results](./benchmark_results.md#lexlist-direct).

 See also: [LexUtils](#lexutils)